-The Canyonlands HMA is mainly being utilized by livestock, wildlife, and wild burros.
-All of these uses are expected to continue.
-The area has also been impacted by ongoing drought.
-Various types of recreation use occur in the area.
+Outside of the WSA areas various types of recreation use occur in the area.
 The primary recreational uses include canyoneering and extensive backpacking trips into remote canyons of the Dirty Devil and Horseshoe Canyon drainages.
-Other popular recreational uses included driving for pleasure, sightseeing, and hunting.
+Other popular recreational uses included driving for pleasure on designated routes, sightseeing, and hunting.
 It is reasonable to expect that all these uses will continue to increase in the future due to growing popularity of the area, in addition to the surrounding areas being overpopulated with visitors.
 The HMA is also in close proximity of the Glen Canyon National Recreation Area and Canyonlands National Park units.
-Dispersed recreation has increased over the past decade.
+Dispersed recreation in the area has increased over the past decade.
 It is expected under all alternatives that these trends in land use, within the area, will continue.
 No other reasonably foreseeable future actions are known in the HMA.